zoltrain/www/source/blog/2014-05-29-vagrant-cloud-end-of-beta.html.markdown

 uploading of boxes for distribution to your team.
 Box hosting requires an upgraded account.
 Pricing is detailed below.

 - **Custom Shares**.
-You can now specify custom names, domains and usernames that can access your Vagrant Share.
+You can now specify custom names and domains.
 This will let you do something like: `bob.example.com`, routing directly to your Vagrant Box while share is running.
 Username control lets your specify individual Vagrant Cloud users that you want to access your share session.

 ### What Remains Free